printers-for-people/ACEResearch/PROTOCOL.md

 - 2 bytes: CRC-16/MCRF4XX code of the JSON (little endian)
 - 1 byte: 0xFE

-The ACE will disconnect and re-connect if no frame is sent within 3 seconds, regardless of whether the frame data has a valid length or CRC.
-This timeout does not reset when a connection is made, so you may be unlucky enough to connect just as it times out.
-Just try again!
+The ACE will disconnect and reconnect if no frame has been completely sent 3 seconds, regardless of whether the frame data has a valid length or CRC.
+The keepalive does disregard data from the previous connection: Frames can be split across multiple connections.

 The header is two bytes, so in the case of one of the bytes getting corrupted the frame will be ignored, unless the frame contains 0xFF 0xAA in it.
 If the header gets corrupted and frame contains 0xFF 0xAA in it the ACE may freeze for a while trying to read a large frame.
-Re-connecting or letting the keepalive timeout does not discard the current frame being parsed and won't fix this.

 You can try and prevent this by re-generating a payload until the CRC does not match 0xFF 0xAA (little endian).

+If a long frame (greater than 1024 bytes) is requested either by accident or on purpose, the ACE seems to freeze and enter an unrecoverable state.
+No amount of data send to complete the frame's payload unfreezes the machine.

 RPC
 ===